What to Expect During the Home Appraisal Process in California

 What is the home appraisal process in California?

 The lender orders an appraisal after the purchase contract is ratified.
-A licensed appraiser visits the property, evaluates its condition and comparable sales, and produces a written report of market value within 1–2 weeks.
+A state-licensed appraiser is assigned through an Appraisal Management Company, visits the property (typically for 30 to 90 minutes), evaluates condition and comparable closed sales, and delivers a written report to the lender within 7 to 14 days.
 If the appraised value meets or exceeds the contract price, the loan proceeds.
-If it comes in lower, the parties negotiate a resolution — price reduction, additional buyer cash, or reconsideration.
+If it comes in lower, the buyer, seller, and their agents negotiate a resolution -- price reduction, additional buyer cash, or a formal Reconsideration of Value.

 Can a home fail an appraisal in California?

-Homes don't pass or fail an appraisal — the appraiser produces a value opinion, not a pass/fail judgment.
-However, significant condition issues — such as major structural problems, health or safety hazards, or missing essential systems — can affect the value or trigger requirements from the lender before the loan is approved.
+Homes do not pass or fail an appraisal -- the appraiser produces a value opinion, not a pass/fail judgment.
+However, significant condition issues such as major structural problems, health or safety hazards, or missing essential systems can affect the appraised value or trigger lender conditions that must be resolved before loan approval.
+FHA and VA loans have additional minimum property condition requirements beyond conventional loan standards.

 Is an appraisal required for a cash purchase in California?

-What is the difference between an appraisal and a home inspection in California?
+What happens after the appraisal when buying a house in California?

-Drew Doran · Menlo Park & Peninsula Real Estate
+Drew Doran -- Menlo Park and Peninsula Real Estate

 Navigating an Appraisal on the Peninsula?

-The Doran Team prepares detailed appraisal packages for every transaction — documentation, comparable data, and context that helps appraisers reach well-supported valuations.
-Whether you're buying, selling, or refinancing in Menlo Park, Palo Alto, Atherton, or Redwood City, we guide the process from contract to close.
+The Doran Team prepares detailed appraisal packages for every transaction -- documentation, comparable data, and market context that helps appraisers reach well-supported valuations in Peninsula micro-markets.
+Whether you are buying, selling, or refinancing in Menlo Park, Palo Alto, Atherton, or Redwood City, the team guides the process from contract to close.

 Work With Us